UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

 {{#concept "equivalent" Disambiguation="short maps of metric quotients of pseudometric spaces Agda=equiv-short-map-metric-quotient-Pseudometric-Space}}
 to short maps from its metric quotient.

-Equivalently, the metric quotient satisfies the following
+Equivalently, the metric quotient satisfies the
-{{#concept "universal property" Disambiguation="of metric quotients and short maps" Agda=is-contr-coh-short-map-metric-quotient-Pseudometric-Space}}: for any short map `f : P → M` from a pseudometric space in a metric space, there [exists a unique](foundation-core.contractible-types.md) short map `g : [P] → M` such that
+{{#concept "universal property" Disambiguation="of metric quotients and short maps" Agda=is-contr-coh-short-map-metric-quotient-Pseudometric-Space}}
+of metric quotients: for any short map `f : P → M` from a pseudometric space in a metric space, [uniquely exists](foundation.uniqueness-quantification.md) an extension of `f` along `q`, i.e.` a short map `g : [P] → M` such that

 ```text
 g ∘ q ~ f.